wjpearson/tensorflow_fits/README.md

 numbers into separate real and imaginary parts inside Tensorflow.

 Data types in ascii tables may be lost.
 Characters 'A' are not processed properly.
-It will convert these data into integers.This is due to Tensorflow wanting arrays of a single data type and my assumption that people will not be using characters (or strings) inside Tensorflow.
+It will convert these data into integers.
+This is due to Tensorflow wanting arrays of a single data type and my assumption that people will not be using characters (or strings) inside Tensorflow.

 Reading tables is slow...

-Does not check the HDU actually contains the requested XTENSION type (IMAGE or BINTABLE)
+Does not check the HDU actually contains the requested XTENSION type (IMAGE, BINTABLE or TABLE)